-This is a very delicate question, each one studies in a different way, and gets a different performance and result.
-In this article, we are going to do a little analysis on what can be studied and how.
-Remembering that these are my tips and opinions.
+This is a quite delicate question, everyone studies in a different way, and achieves different performance and results.
+In this article, we will make a small analysis of what can be studied and how.
+Remembering that these are tips and opinions of mine.

-To get started, abandon the romaji, learn the hiragana and katakana at once.
-If you do not want to give up romaji and do not want to learn hiragana, you shouldn't even start studying Japanese, you will waste your time.
-A little effort and in 1 week you could already be able to learn hiragana and thousands of doors will open, and you could already be able to read most texts in Japanese, and any text that has furigana.
+To start, abandon romaji, learn hiragana and katakana at once.
+If you don’t want to give up romaji and don’t want to learn hiragana, you shouldn’t even start studying Japanese, you will waste your time.
+With a little effort, in 1 week you can already be capable of learning hiragana and thousands of doors will open, and you will already be able to read most texts in Japanese, and any text that has furigana.

-Now let's start looking at a little bit of each thing to be studied in Japanese, and a good suggestion and way to accomplish this.
-There is no order of what to study first, it all depends on your need and priority, let's talk about that too.
+Now let’s start examining a bit of everything that should be studied in Japanese, and a good suggestion and way to do this.
+There is no order of what to study first, it all depends on your needs and priorities, we will talk about that too.

 Vocabulary

-Increasing your vocabulary is a great way to start learning Japanese, if you focus on it, you will automatically learn other things like kanji, grammar, etc. But remember, don't force the bar!
-Focus on the ability to remember, not memorize.
+Increasing your vocabulary is a great way to start learning Japanese, if you focus on this, you will automatically learn other things like kanji, grammar, etc. But remember, don’t force it!
+Focus on the ability to recall and not memorize.

-How to increase my vocabulary naturally?
-Listening to music, using anki, reading and browsing Japanese websites, studying Japanese material, using apps and dictionaries.
-There are thousands of ways to increase your vocabulary, but don't be in a hurry.
+How can I increase my vocabulary naturally?
+By listening to music, using Anki, reading and browsing Japanese websites, studying Japanese material, using apps and dictionaries.
+There are thousands of ways to increase your vocabulary, but don’t rush.

-Start by learning the verbs that are the most important, by learning them, you may be able to understand and create sentences without difficulties.
-But don't forget to learn adjectives, nouns and others simultaneously.
-Learning the verbs is just a priority suggestion that you should have.
+Start by learning the verbs which are the most important, by learning them, you can be able to understand and create sentences without difficulties.
+But don’t forget to learn adjectives, nouns, and others simultaneously.
+Learning verbs is just a suggestion of priority that you should have.

-Be careful, Japanese words have different meanings and uses.
+Be careful, words in Japanese have different meanings and uses.
 Only time and immersion in the language will solve this great difficulty.

 Grammar

 The great enemy of learning Japanese, sometimes worse than kanji itself.
-Japanese grammar is very easy, but it is completely different from our Portuguese, and has thousands of things that we don't know.
-Verbs are conjugated differently, word order in a sentence, particle usage and much more.
+Japanese grammar is very easy, but it is completely different from our Portuguese, and has thousands of things we don’t know.
+Verbs are conjugated differently, the order of words in a sentence, the use of particles, and much more.

-For this reason, avoid using automatic translation tools, as they will always make mistakes in grammar or in the use of the correct word.
-The first step is to learn in detail the particles, and the conjugation of verbs.
-Then focus on absorbing content, reading texts, listening to phrases.
-The more sentences you hear, the more sentences you will be able to create without making grammar mistakes.
+For this reason, avoid using automatic translation tools, as they will always make mistakes with grammar or the correct use of words.
+The first step to take is to learn the particles in detail, and the conjugation of verbs.
+Then, focus on absorbing content, reading texts, listening to sentences.
+The more sentences you hear, the more sentences you will be able to create without making grammatical errors.

-If you have difficulty with any part of Japanese grammar, like particles, verbs, focus on that.
-You have to focus on your weaknesses.
-Weak points will only get weaker, and will always slow you down.
-Don't forget to delve deeply into the details and differences that the language will present along the way.
+If you have difficulty with any part of Japanese grammar, such as particles or verbs, focus on it.
+You have to concentrate on your weak points.
+Weak points will only get weaker and will always hold you back.
+Don’t forget to delve deeply into the details and differences that the language will present throughout the journey.

 Kanji

-Grab a text with furigana and start reading.
-When learning words, be sure to learn them with kanji, especially verbs.
+Take a text with furigana and start reading.
+When learning words, don’t forget to learn them with kanji, especially verbs.
 Verbs use a large number of kanji and are easier to memorize.

-Learning whole words is more beneficial than learning to read each kanji, because what's the point of learning to read if when you read the word, you read it wrong?
+Learning whole words is more beneficial than learning the reading of each kanji, because what good is it to learn the reading if when reading the word, you read it wrong?
 Therefore, the correct way to learn kanji is not to worry so much about them, but about reading and absorbing content.

-One thing that you must learn and study in detail are radicals.
-Learning the radicals makes it easier to memorize the kanji, and even write them down.
+One thing you should indeed learn and study in detail are the radicals.
+By learning the radicals, it becomes easier to memorize kanji, and even write them.

-Chalk on the blackboard full of Chinese and Japanese characters.
-Japanese words have random meanings.
+Chalk on blackboard filled with Chinese and Japanese characters.
+The words in Japanese have random meanings.

 When studying Japanese, keep in mind that you will make mistakes, you will fail, you will get frustrated, you will get discouraged, you will forget… Remember that all of this is part of the learning process.